 Omarosa's journey from Trump aide to 'Big Brother' star and beyond

-The season premiere of “Celebrity Big Brother” debuted on Feb.
-7, and all eyes were on former Trump aide and “Apprentice” star Omarosa Manigault Newman.
+“Can I just say this, as bad as y’all think Trump is, you would be worried about Pence,” she said.
+“So everybody that’s wishing for impeachment might want to reconsider their lives.”

+She continued, “We would be begging for days of Trump back if Pence became president, that’s all I’m saying.
+He’s extreme.
+I’m Christian, I love Jesus.
+But he thinks Jesus tells him to say things, and I’m like, ‘Jesus ain’t say that.’
+Scary.”

-During the first episode, Manigault Newman opened up to fellow co-star Ross Mathews about her time in the White House.
+Manigault Newman opened up to fellow co-star Ross Mathews about her time in the White House on the show's season premiere on Feb.
+7.

 “I felt like it was a call of duty,” she said.
 “I felt like I was serving my country, not serving him [Trump].”